WittonLab/Goodwin-et-al_2026/stability_analysis/README.md

 `python3 main.py XXX`,

 This may take a few minutes to complete.
-Calling `main.py` will generate the manifold and correlation plots.
+Calling `main.py` will generate manifold and correlation plots.

 `ach_behav_analysis` analyses another cohort of mice from which acetylcholine signals were recorded.
 This script runs manifold analysis on the behavioural recordings of these mice and correlates it with the levels of acetylcholine.